Chai112/Deep-Crimson-Chess/README.md

 final accuracy: 0.0341
 dimensions: 64x2 16x2 6x8
 ```

-It does not recognise the pawn being high up the rank unlike the previous ones.
-By being up in material, it can sense that it is winning or losing but again, it does not really mind about material.
-Maybe the positions in the dataset are not random enough?
-Then again, it is hard to tell whether it is better or worse than the previous models.

 ### Test 5
 Changed Batch size to 100 and many new things